Gordon Brown: Labour Leave voters have abandoned support for Brexit

-The ex-Labour leader said Leave voters feel “bertrayed” because none of the proposed exit deals from Brussels can deliver what was promised, as he addressed an audience at Edinburgh Book festival today.
+The ex-Labour leader said Leave voters feel “betrayed” because none of the proposed exit deals from Brussels can deliver what was promised, as he addressed an audience at Edinburgh Book festival today.

 He pointed to polls conducted by the Hope Not Hate organisation which suggest that 21 per cent of Labour leave voters had changed their minds, while more recent polls say 29 per cent have switched to undecided or remain in recent weeks.
 That, said Brown, adds up to more than 1 million voters as the country lurches from “one Brexit shambles to another.”